quipucords/yupana/jenkins/README.md

 ## Deploying without Jenkins

-If for any reason Jenkins is not working, we have provided make commands that will create and deploy a new app, or refresh an existing one.
+If for any reason Jenkins is not working, we have provided make commands that will create and deploy all of the services and objects for a new app, or refresh an existing one.

 First make sure that you are logged into the correct cluster and project.
-Next, make sure that you have the correct parameters set in each of your `.env` files for your templates.
-Typically, you will need the following defined in the correct .env file for the environment that you want to deploy to:
+Next, make sure that you have the correct values set in your parameter files.
+Examples of parameter files are provided in the `yupana.git/openshift/parameters/examples` directory.
+Typically, you will need the following defined in the correct `.env` file for the environment that you want to deploy to:
 ```
+NAMESPACE=<OPENSHIFT_NAMESPACE>
 OPENSHIFT_PROJECT=<OPENSHIFT_PROJECT>
 KAFKA_HOST=<KAFKA_HOST>
 KAFKA_PORT=<KAFKA_PORT>